 Parents text content

-If your child has told you that someone is trying to trick, threaten, or blackmail them online – or this has already happened:
+If your child has told you that someone has contacted them online and is trying to trick, threaten, or blackmail them:

 - Reassure them that they’ve done the right thing by telling you.
 It will have taken a lot of courage for your child to speak to you about something that has happened online, particularly if it involves sexual abuse.
 They may be struggling with feelings of shame if they’ve been coerced into performing sexual acts or sharing images, and anxiety or fear about telling you.
 Make sure they know they’re not to blame and they have done the right thing seeking your help.